mhstnsc/knowledge-base-articles/adventures/Equipment.md

   - Sleeping bag
     * UGQ Bandit Quilt for -6 deg comfort.
       * Sleeping with quilt is finicky because of the drafts.
-Especially if you're turning a lot
+Especially if you're turning a lot.
+      * Can attack quilt to the sides but this only works in theory.
+In practice when turning, the sides move the attackments move again.
+The quilt can also be clamped from each side together but then also touching the sleeping pad is not ideal because in cold temperatures the matress is also cold

   - Matress
     * Thermarest Neoair XLite